When we fail we feel unhappy. That’s perfectly normal.

 A week is a perfect time frame – weekly plans are something you can easily control, carry out, and react to.
 If it works for client meetings, taking children to school or laundry, it can surely do the trick with studying as well.

-I’d say that the 3rd step of this study routine is particularly important – it urges you to confront the reality (so don’t skip it!).
+I’d say that the 3rd step of this study routine is particularly important – it urges you to confront reality (so don’t skip it!).
 Because one thing is your study plan and quite another is execution.
 I’m confident you agree with me on that.
 If you want to stop being inconsistent and messy, you need to hold yourself accountable on a weekly basis by assessing your weekly study achievements (summing up how you executed your plan).
 React if needed while planning your next study week – with flexibility understood as sound management, and not easy excuses, you are still in charge of your CFA exam preparation.

-Benefiting From Weekly Study Routine
+Benefiting from Weekly Study Routine

 So, getting into such a weekly study routine benefits you because: